AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <em><strong>Breaking News</strong> is about the self-inflicted fractures breaking the news business.
 Previous posts were on <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">on malvertising</a> and the <a href=https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad>ad tech tax</a>.</em>

 We often become what we believe.
-In the news industry we have come to believe a lot of bunk, and, as a result, made bad business decisions.
+In the news industry we have come to believe a lot of bunk.
 Below is the math that explodes these myths.

 <h2>Myth: People won't pay for content</h2>

 The good news: Online ads on newspaper sites make money, a lot of money.

-The bad news: Newspapers don't get that money, mobile phone carriers do, in data plan fees.
+The bad news: Mobile phone carriers pocket most of that money, not news publishers.

-To download the average newspaper webpage a U.S. reader pays $0.30 to cell providers ($0.46 for those with prepaid plans).
-Compare that to the news publishers who, on a really good day, get maybe $0.08 in ad revenue for that same reader-page.
+A U.S. cell provider $0.30 in data plan fees to download the average newspaper webpage -- $0.46 if she has a prepaid plan.
+On a good day, a news site might get $0.03 for every ad that reader sees.

-Math: Enter an URL at <a href="https://whatdoesmysitecost.com/">What Does My Site Cost?</a> to calculates "how much it costs for someone to use your site on mobile networks around the world."
+The math comes from the <a href="https://whatdoesmysitecost.com/">What Does My Site Cost?</a> calculator.
+Enter a URL "to find out how much it costs for someone to use your site on mobile networks around the world."
+The greater the page-weight the greater the cost.
+Newpaper webpages average 4.7 MB, more than double the average page, making it expensive for readers to download.

-overestimating ad income and underestimating revenue to cell providers.
+For the same page-view, telcos can rake in many times more in data fees than the publisher make in ads.
+Plus, publishers funnel billions in ad dollars to social and search sites, with questionable ROI.
+News content makes plenty in profit, just not for news sites.

 <h2>Myth: The internet is killing newspapers</h2>